Effective Date: February 14, 2020

 Engineering Technical Authority: One of the three identified lines of technical authority (i.e., Engineering, Safety and Mission Assurance, and Health and Medical).
 ETA includes individuals who have been formally delegated Technical Authority that flows from the Administrator to the NASA Chief Engineer and to the Center Directors for further delegation to Center engineering leadership and individuals.
 These individuals are funded independent from a program or project and are a key part of NASA’s system of checks and balances that provides independent oversight of programs and projects in support of safety and mission success.
 The ETA establishes and is responsible for the engineering processes, specifications, rules, best practices, and other activities throughout the life-cycle, necessary to fulfill programmatic mission performance requirements.
 The ETA for the program or project leads and manages the engineering activities, including systems engineering, design, development, sustaining engineering, and operations.

 Engineering Unit: A high fidelity unit that demonstrates critical aspects of the engineering processes involved in the development of the operational unit.
 Engineering test units are intended to closely resemble the final product (hardware/software) to the maximum extent possible and are built and tested so as to establish confidence that the design will function in the expected environments.
-In some cases, the engineering unit will become the final product, assuming proper traceability has been exercised over the components and hardware handling.
+In some cases, the engineering unit can become the final product, assuming proper traceability has been exercised over the components and hardware handling.

 Entrance Criteria: Guidance for minimum accomplishments the program or project fulfills prior to a life-cycle review.